Shikhar97/Guardian-Angel/README.md

 1. The app is designed to work on Android 10 and above
 2. Kindly maintain a good internet connection since a poor internet connection can cause the HTTP requests to timeout

+#### Flow of the app
+The scheduler will run at 9 pm every day and set the alarm usually 5-9 hours later.
+This will be totally in the background which can be observed in the logs.
+Only the alarm will be visible to the users

 ### For Immediate Testing:
-The scheduler will run at 9 pm every day and set the alarm usually 5-9 hours later.
  To test the functionality, kindly follow the below steps:
 1. To immediately test the functionality, in `AlarmSchedulerImpl.kt`, from line 38-45, kindly follow the instructions added as comments.
 2. Also, it's a known issue that `AlarmSchedulerImpl.kt:53` `setRepeating` is unreliable on some devices.
 So, I've added `setExactAndAllowWhileIdle` as a backup.
-3. In `AlarmReceiver.kt`, kindly follow the instructions added as comments for line 105-107.
+3. In `AlarmReceiver.kt`, kindly follow the instructions added as comments for line 107-109.
+4. In `AlarmReceiver.kt`, You can change line 92 for immediate alarm to numbers like 1 (minutes).

 ### Issues That Can Be Faced:
 1. No sound from the device (emulator) - set `hw.audioOutput=yes` in `config.ini`